 View of the town of Narsaq from aircraft collecting hyperspectral data in South Greenland (Credit: Ministry of Mineral Resources).

-In 2019, ASL entered into a contract with the Greenland Ministry of Mineral Resources (MMR) to process and analyze a large amount of airborne hyperspectral data over Gardar Province in south Greenland.
+In 2021, ASL completed a project for the Greenland Ministry of Mineral Resources (MMR) to process and analyze a large amount of airborne hyperspectral data over Gardar Province in south Greenland.
 The airborne data was collected over the Ilímaussaq intrusion and Igaliku Igneous Complex.
 The survey area is known to be rich in rare earths, but also contains underexplored segments of interest to mineral prospectors.

 ASL generated mineral maps for high priority areas which in turn are to be used to support revision of geological knowledge and geoscience information for the mineral exploration industry.